James W. Carroll, Jr.

 In September 2005, Jim received the inaugural Jeffrey A. Ernico Award from the Pennsylvania Bar Association for support of legal services to the public.
 In 2006, he was selected by the Women in Law Division of the Allegheny County Bar Association to receive an Honorable Carol Los Mansmann Helping Hand Award, recognizing those who assist and mentor women attorneys.

 Jim earned his B.S. from Georgetown University and his J.D. from Villanova University.
 An active member of the Allegheny County Bar Association, Jim’s participation has been marked by a variety of leadership positions.
 Most notably, he is served as President of the Bar Association for 2004-2005 and sat on its Board of Governors for over 10 years.
 Jim was a founding member and past Chair of the Bar Association’s Civil Rights Committee.
-He is an active member of the Women In Law Division; Fee Determination Committee; Federal Court Section, as well as the Labor and Employment Section.
+He was an active member of the Women In Law Division; Fee Determination Committee; Federal Court Section, as well as the Labor and Employment Section.
 Jim served five years as an elected member of the Judiciary Committee and was elected by the Judiciary Committee to serve as Vice-Chair (2000-2001) and Chair (2001-2002).